bguinen/C-Learning-Practice/README.md

 # Learning-Practice
 Just a bunch of things I'm working on.

-I am self taught so please message me if you notice something boarderline cringy in my syntax :D
+I am self taught so please message me if you notice something erroneous in my syntax :D

 Actually any advice would be greatly appreciated.